gdkrmr/mcp-git-course/README.md

 - This repository contains an MCP server that instructs your LLM client teach you `git`.
 It contains course materials and instructions.
 - It also keeps track of your progress, so you can continue where you left off.
 - To use, add the MCP server to your local LLM client and say `start git course` to begin the course.
 You can restart the course at any time by saying `restart git course`.
+- The MCP server keeps track of your progress, you can ask it to `resume the git course` and it will resume the course.

 ## How to use